 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a CNA
+The Function of a Certified Nursing Assistant

-CNA CertificatesIn contrast to some other licensed nurses, certified nursing assistants do not have to attain a college degree.
-CNA training can be received at community colleges or at Glendale AZ vocational or trade schools.
-The duration of the training program can take anywhere from 1 to 3 months, leading to either a certificate or a diploma.
-Within the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of training, 16 of which have to be clinical or "hands-on" training hours.
-Keep in mind that this is the minimum amount of training directed and that each state has its specific prerequisites.
-So it's essential to make certain that the training program you enroll in not only fulfills the federal requirements, but also those for the state where you will be practicing.
-One suggestion is to contact the health or nursing board for your state to make sure that the training course is state certified.
-In addition to the training, each state mandates a passing score on a competency test for certification.
-Depending on the state, there may be other prerequisites as well.
+CNA CertificatesIn contrast to some other licensed nurses, certified nursing assistants do not have to earn a college degree.
+CNA education can be received at community colleges or at Glendale AZ vocational or trade schools.
+The length of the instruction can take anywhere from 1 to 3 months, leading to either a certificate or a diploma.
+Under the 1987 Nursing Home Reform Act, students are required to receive at least 75 hours of training, 16 of which have to be clinical or "hands-on" training hours.
+Keep in mind that this is the minimum amount of instruction directed and every state has its specific prerequisites.
+So it's necessary to make certain that the program you enroll in not only satisfies the federal requirements, but also those for the state where you will be practicing.
+One suggestion is to check with the health or nursing board for your state to make sure that the training course is state certified.
+Along with the training, each state requires a passing score on a competency test for certification.
+Depending on the state, there may be additional requirements as well.

 Online CNA Schools

 Things to Ask CNA Schools

-Choose the Right Glendale Nurse Assistant Program
+Pick the Right Glendale Nurse Assistant Program